YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that MUPIP LOAD with the qualifier FORMAT=GO encountered xxxx in its input stream. xxxx was in the $CHAR() format used for non-graphic characters but the $C() format did not complete properly.

-Action: Refer to the topic MUPIP LOAD Errors in About This Manual section of this manual.
+Action: Refer to the topic `MUPIP LOAD Errors in the About This Manual section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-load-errors>`_.
 Edit the input file to remove a spurious "$" or fix a $CHAR() representation.

 --------------------
 DSEBLKRDFAIL